 Child labor — an exploitive practice parents often turn to for the family's survival

 UNICEF understands that parents don't make their children work out of cruelty.
 It's out of necessity, to help families survive.
 That's why UNICEF has come up with some innovative programs that help children leave the workforce and enter school, but don't hurt a family's household income.

 From Guatemala to India, UNICEF has launched initiatives that provide scholarships to child laborers and monthly stipends to families so that they don't lose the income generated by their children.

-In India, the UNICEF-supported National Child Labor Project (NCLP) has helped more than 3,600 children stop working and get back into school.
+In India, the UNICEF-supported National Child Labor Project (NCLP) has helped thousands of children stop working and get back into school.
 Six-year-old Shabiyullah worked 10 hours a day as a helper in a roadside tea stall.
 On many occasions, boiling water spilled on his hands, badly burning his skin.
 For all his hard work, Shabiyullah earned a mere 10 rupees a day, equivalent to 20 American cents.

 But thanks to UNICEF, he no longer sells tea and is in the classroom where he belongs.
 The program has also helped Shabiyullah make-up the school years he lost while working.
 He's completed five school grades in just three years.
 Now, the young boy is determined to finish his education.

 Learn more about what UNICEF is doing to protect children and help them reach their full potential.